KaleF07/recipe-book/README.md

 run `dfx start --background` to start a replica;

-run `dfx deploy phone_book` to deploy the backend canister
+run `dfx deploy recipe_book` to deploy the backend canister

 run `npm start` to spin up a development server